For an explaination of the rules applying to non-European Union registered boats, see European Union - VAT page.

 Australia, Canada, Japan, New Zealand, the United States, Andorra, Argentina, Brazil, Brunei, Chile, Costa Rica, El Salvador, Guatemala, Honduras, Israel, Malaysia, Mexico, Nicaragua, Panama, Paraguay, San Marino, Singapore, Uruguay, Vatican City and Venezuela.

-NOTE: Citizens of non-EU countries who do not require a visa to visit a Schengen country, are still usually (but not always) subject to a 90 day limit on the length of their stay in any 6 month period.
-This 6 period starts on the fist day of entry into a Schengen Area country.
-The "clock" can then immediately be restarted again at then end of this 6 month period if necessary.
+NOTE: Citizens of non-EU countries who do not require a visa to visit a Schengen country, are still usually (but not always) subject to a 90 day limit in any 180 days.

 Nationals NOT Requiring a visa for stays Longer than 90 days.